CookieJon/vue2-dragula-demo/README.md

 ### Status: WIP

+Demo app which demonstrates how to use the new [vue2-dragula](https://github.com/kristianmandrup/vue2-dragula) plugin.
-Currently using this vue-dragula [dev]("vue-dragula": "kristianmandrup/vue-dragula#dev") branch.
-See more in sections below.
+See more info in plugin Readme and in the sections below.

-### TODO

-Refactor and upgrade to use latest API

 ## Build Setup